oabuhamdan/containernet/mininet/fault_controllers/Faultynet-Documentation.md

 When the `Mininet()` is `start()`ed, the net constructs the `faultControllerStarter` with the information from the file at the `faultFilepath` and starts it via its `go()` method.
 When the `faultControllerStarter` is constructed it constructs the `faultController`, which runs in a different process.
-On the call to `go` the `faultControllerStarter` makes sure that the Within its `go` method, the `faultControllerStarter` makes sure that the `faultController` `go()` method is also called.
+On the call to `go` the `faultControllerStarter` makes sure that the `faultController` `go()` method is also called.
-After that, behavior differs based on the specific FaultController (or, more specifically, will differ, since no other  FaultControllers have been implemented yet).
+After that, behavior differs based on the specific FaultController.

 # Implementing new Controllers
 Note: The following are guidelines and suggestions, other ways of achieving the same outcomes exist